tiagodeluna/study-notes/AWS/README.md

 Regarding data storage, there are two types of EC2 images:
 * Amazon EBS-backed: instances of this type of image can be stopped and restarted without losing data.
 * instance-store backed: images use "ephemeral" storage (temporary).
 The storage is only available during the life of an instance.
 Rebooting an instance will allow ephemeral data stay persistent.
 However, stopping and starting an instance will remove all ephemeral storage.

+**ECS**

+Elastic Container Service is a container management service that supports Docker.
+It allows you to easily create and manage a fleet of Docker containers on a cluster of EC2 instances.
+It uses **Fargate**, an AWS service that allows you to use containers as the fundamental building blocks of your application while AWS manages the EC2 instances for you.

+The containers can be created from images stored in a container registry located on AWS via the ECR service (Elastic Container Registry), a 3rd-party repository like DockerHub or a self-hosted registry.

 **IAM**